 (en anglais uniquement)

-The International Secretariat for Water and the Swiss Government invite all young people active in water projects, to apply to the Youth Central Asia Workshop (Astana, 16-20 June 2017).
+The International Secretariat for Water and the Swiss Government invite all young people active in water sector, to apply to the Youth Central Asia Workshop (Astana, 16-20 June 2017).

-The Youth Central Asia Workshop is organized as a side event of the Conference on Future Water Management in Central Asia (18–20 June 2017), and seeks to feed the international and regional youth involvement in the water sector, especially to prepare them for the next World Water Forum, to be held in Brasilia in March 2018.
+The Youth Central Asia Workshop is organized as a side event of the Blue Peace Central Asia: Dialogue for 2030 – Water Security and Inclusive Growth (18–20 June 2017), and seeks to feed the international and regional youth involvement in the water sector, especially to prepare them for the next World Water Forum, to be held in Brasilia in March 2018.
 This Youth Central Asia Workshop is organized in synergy with WYPW efforts and the CAYFWater.

 - Valorize the local actions of youth active for water;